Corporate taxation

 International taxation

-– acceptance of the sales offer;
+– acceptance of the sale offer;

-– placing the purchase order;
+– entry of the purchase order;

 – acceptance of the purchase order;

-– payment of the fee or
+– payment of the consideration or

 – supply of goods or provision of services, partially or entirely.

-3) For bureaucracy for small companies, it was decided to consider those companies with a paid-up capital of up to 20 million rupees as small companies (230,000 euros); and a turnover of up to 200 million rupees (2.3 million euros).
+3) For bureaucracy for small companies, it was decided to consider as small companies those companies with a paid-up capital of up to 20 million rupees (230,000 euros); and a turnover of up to 200 million rupees (2.3 million euros).

-The Rupee/Euro exchange rate used for this article is updated as of February 16, 2021.
+The Rupee/Euro exchange rate used for this article is as of February 16, 2021.

 Are you interested in our service?